Pat Trammell: Career statistics

 Trammell set multiple records during his career at Alabama, mostly during his senior season.
 1,314 total yards in a single season with 1,035 passing yards was, at the time, a school record.
-At the conclusion of his final season, he would hold the record as the winningest quarterback in the entire Crimson Tide history, compiling a 26–2–4 record for a .875 winning percentage as a starter.
+At the conclusion of his final season, he would hold the record as the best quarterback in the entire Crimson Tide history, compiling a 26–2–4 record for a .875 winning percentage as a starter.
 This record stood 33 years until it was broken by Jay Barker in 1994, with a 35–2–1 record for a .934 winning percentage.
 Jay Barker would be later awarded the prestigious Pat Trammell Award.

 Currently, Trammell still holds two records at the university.
 Having thrown only two interceptions out of 133 passes in 1960 is currently the lowest interception percentage at just 1.5%, setting the single season record.
 He also holds the career record for lowest interception percentage, throwing only four out of 225 passes totaling 1.8%.